ParidelPooya/execute-js/README.md

 //{"a": 1}
 ```

-**addToResult**: If you want to use the result of one step internally but you don't want to add it to the final result then add addToResult to that step:
+**2.2 addToResult**: If you want to use the result of one step internally but you don't want to add it to the final result then add addToResult to that step:
 ```js
 let Execute = require("execute-js");